viet34tqc/notebook/nextjs-13.md

 When streaming, you can progressively send UI from server to client, without needing to wait until all of your data has been loaded

-Each component can be considered a chunk.
-Components that have higher priority (e.g. product information) or that don't rely on data can be sent first (e.g. layout), and React can start hydration earlier.
-Components that have lower priority (e.g. reviews, related products) can be sent in the same server request after their data has been fetched.
+On a page, each component can be considered a chunk.
+Static components (e.g. layout, product information) that don't rely on data can be pre-rendered at build time and sent first, then React can start hydration earlier.

+Components that require data fetching (e.g. reviews, related products) can be sent in the same server request after their data has been fetched.
+This is done by wrapping the components that require dynamic data within `<Suspense>` boundaries and providing a fallback.
+As the user views the page, the server streams in the dynamic data, replacing the static fallbacks.

 ## Server actions